Kansas City Chiefs vs. Washington Football Team NFL Week 6 Odds, Plays and Insights for October 17, 2021

 - Kansas City has one win against the spread in five games this year.

-- The Chiefs have covered the spread once this season when favored by 6.5 points or more (in two chances).
+- The Chiefs have been favored by 6.5 points or more two times this season and covered the spread in one of them.

 - Kansas City's games this year have hit the over on four of six set point totals (66.7%).

-- The Chiefs rack up 30.8 points per game, comparable to the 31 per contest the Football Team give up.

-- Kansas City is 1-2 against the spread and 2-1 overall this season when the team puts up more than 31 points.
+- Kansas City is 1-2 against the spread and 2-1 overall in games when it puts up more than 31 points.

-- In games that Kansas City amasses more than 407.8 yards, the team is 1-1 against the spread and 1-1 overall.
+- In games that Kansas City picks up more than 407.8 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Chiefs have turned the ball over 11 times this season, seven more turnovers than the Football Team have forced (4).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with Washington.